KibromBerihu/ai4elife/readme.md

 kernel size in the convolution, depth of the neural networks and other hyperparameters values.
 The segmentation model is designed in easy configurable mode.

-### Here is more ...
-check out our documents about:
-- details about configuring the lfbnet
-- training the model
-- tools that make your life piece of cake.

 ### 📈 Results

 - Two intermediate folders will be generated.